October 16th is National Feral Cat Day, so it’s a good time to talk about feral kitties and how we treat them.

 If you really care about your feral cat colony, you should contact a TNR program that can help keep their population manageable and under control.
 You’ll reduce the number of kittens that could end up taking space in shelters or harming the environment.

 What do you think?
-Should humans tame feral cats, or should people seek alternative ways to care for feral cats?
+Should humans tame feral cats, or should people seek alternative ways to care for them?
 What other ways can we protect feral cats?
 Let us know in the comments below!